 The Town is governed by a Mayor and six Town Council Members and protected by the Botetourt County Sheriff’s Department.

-With more than eighteen years of concentrated downtown revitalization efforts using the “Main Street Principles,” the Town has experienced more than 7 million dollars of private sector investment to purchase and restore more than thirty buildings in the downtown historic district.
-The downtown and surrounding residential neighborhoods once again proudly represent the community’s dreams and aspiration.
+With more than twenty years of concentrated downtown revitalization efforts using the “Main Street Principles,” the Town has experienced more than 7 million dollars of private sector investment to purchase and restore more than thirty six buildings in the downtown historic district.
+Downtown and the surrounding residential neighborhoods once again proudly represent the community’s dreams and aspiration.

-Since its’ inception, the Town’s downtown revitalization efforts have earned the community the following awards; “Best Downtown Initiative Award” from Valley Conservation Council, “Good Neighbor Award” for leadership in historic preservation from the Roanoke Valley Preservation Foundation, Tree City USA designation, Urban Forestry Award from the Mountain Castle District Virginia Soil and Water Conservation District, “Best Community Event Award” by readers of the Roanoke Times Botetourt View.
+Since its’ inception, the Town’s downtown revitalization efforts have earned the community the following awards; “Best Downtown Initiative Award” from Valley Conservation Council, “Good Neighbor Award” for leadership in historic preservation from the Roanoke Valley Preservation Foundation, Tree City USA designation, Urban Forestry Award from the Mountain Castle District Virginia Soil and Water Conservation District, and “Best Community Event Award” by readers of the Roanoke Times Botetourt View to name a few.